 If possible roll your Tower Garden into the shade to help prevent your plants from wilting during the hottest part of the day.
 If you don’t have a shady place use a plant cover cloth such as the Weather Proection Blanket or garden row cover cloth to cover your Tower Garden.
 This could be especially important in the hot afternoon.

 Tower Garden Tip: When placing a cover over your Tower Garden put a large empty garden pot upside down on the top of the tower.
 This keeps the weight of the cloth off the plants on the top, preventing damage to them.

 I run the pump on continuous and sometimes hand spray the Tower Garden plants.
 The water on the leaves helps them to cool as long as they’re not in direct sunlight.

-If it becomes very hot and you have no shade for your Tower Garden freeze bottled water and add it the reservoir to cool the water temperature.
+If it becomes very hot and you have no shade for your Tower Garden freeze several bottles of water and add them the reservoir to cool the water temperature.
 Even if you do have shade at times you may still want to add frozen bottle water to lower the water temperature in times of extreme heat.
 It’s best to keep your water below 85°F.

 Grow Heat-Tolerant Plants

 If you live in an area of the county such as Southern California where you have an extended season of high temperatures in addition to taking the precautions above you may wish to grow heat-tolerant plants.

 Some plants like heat better than others.
 Generally speaking, you’ll want to stick with fruiting crops and woody-stemmed herbs and avoid greens

 Plants known for their heat-tolerance